-To make your extensions more likely to show, you may need to increase your maximum bid and improve your quality score.
+To make your extensions more likely to show, you may need to increase your maximum bid and increase your quality score in Google Ads.

 Ad Rank determines whether extensions are going to show with your ads, but also which ones, and how many of them.
 With so many extensions, it is almost impossible for Google to show all of them at the same time.

 And there is no need – after all, they only show if Google considers them relevant for responding better to a search result.
 If they don’t, it doesn’t necessarily mean that you are doing something wrong.

 Your ad by itself might be good enough for a specific result!

 1. Sitelink extensions

 Great for: displaying useful sections of your website

 Sitelink extensions are among the most popular ones.
 They are ideal for taking people to specific pages of your website where they can find additional information that’s not on your landing.

 Consider the most relevant sections that could be helpful for your ad.
 For example, if you are an ecommerce that sells shoes, useful sections could be your newest collections:

 Maybe the user wants to go straight to the Man or Woman Collection, or to check out what is on sale: